intragart/ssh-tunnel-service/README.md

 `user`: Mandatory.
 Username to be used at the remote site.

 `hostkey`: Optional. `known_hosts` entry of remote host.
 This key is needed to verify the identity of the remote system.
-The `Server host key` of a remote system can be printed by using `ssh -v ...`.
 If host key verification shall not be executed add `UserKnownHostsFile: /dev/null` and `StrictHostKeyChecking: no` to options list of yml file.

 `ssh-port`: Optional.
 Port to be used within the ssh-command.